NathanJepson/WDAC-Framework/README.md

 Import-Module "WDAC-Framework"
 ```

-Constrained language mode errors with above: If you run into constrained language mode restrictions when importing--for example if a WDAC policy is already implemented on your device--try signing the "Set-SignedPowerShellModules.psm1" file with your PowerShell signing certificate, importing that module individually and running it.
+__Constrained language mode errors with importing the module__: If you run into constrained language mode restrictions when importing--for example if a WDAC policy is already implemented on your device--try signing the "Set-SignedPowerShellModules.psm1" file with your PowerShell signing certificate, importing that module individually and running it.
 (Your PowerShell code signing certificate must be allowed by your WDAC policies).
 This will sign all PowerShell files included with WDAC-Framework.
 Then, try importing the WDAC-Framework module again.

 ```
 $file = 'C:\Program Files\WindowsPowerShell\Modules\WDAC-Framework\Set-SignedPowerShellModules.psm1'